JureLokar/planets/README.md

-# planets: A little example project we use in teachingaaaaa
+# planets: A little example project we use in

 This is part of https://coderefinery.github.io/reproducible-python/.